chauvu183/simpson_rest/README.md

 # Simpsons API Backend Docker Setup

-This repository contains a Dockerized setup for running the Simpsons API backend developed in Laravel.
+- This repository contains a Dockerized setup for running the Simpsons API backend developed in Laravel.
+- Solution architecture and Postman collections are included in [documents](/documents)
 ## Prerequisites

 Before you begin, ensure you have the following installed: